rvkmr6466/Interview-Prep/Full stack developer interview questions.md

 5. **Use getter methods carefully**
    - If fields are mutable, return a **copy** of the object instead of exposing the original reference.
 6. **Use defensive copying for mutable objects**
-   - If the class contains references to mutable objects, create and return a copy in getter methods to **prevent external modification** of the internal state
+   - If the class contains references to mutable objects, create and return a copy in getter methods to **prevent external modification** of the internal state.
 ### **Example: Immutable Class in Java**
 ```java
  public final class Person {